 - Lastly, cut it into smaller wedges, about 1-inch thick.

-How to Make Pumpkin Puree?
+How to Make Pumpkin Purée?

-How to roast pumpkin seeds?
+How to roast fresh pumpkin seeds?

-Pumpkin seeds are super healthy and nutritious.
+The seeds are super healthy and nutritious.
 Roasting them is easy.
 Just follow the below steps:

 - Preheat oven to 300 degrees F. I like baking the seeds at a lower temperature for a little longer period.
 However, you can bake them at 350 degrees F as well.
 Just reduce the cooking time by about 10 minutes.

-- In a bowl combine the seeds, some olive oil, salt, garlic powder, and black pepper to taste.
+- In a large bowl combine the seeds, some olive oil, salt, garlic powder, and black pepper to taste.

 - Next, transfer the seeds to an oil-greased pan, and evenly spread them over the pan.